 - Honorary consultant Oxford Health NHS Foundation Trust

-- General Practitioner, Woodstock Surgery, Oxfordshire CCG
+- General Practitioner, Oxfordshire CCG

 - Founder and Director of QResearch

-- Founder of ClinRisk Ltd
+- Founder and Director of QSurveillance (www.qsurveillance.org))

 - Member Steering Group Centre for Personalised Medicine, St Anne's College